jenkinsci/github-branch-source-plugin/.github/CONTRIBUTING.md

 ## Merging and releasing

-The process by which pull requests get merged to master is fairly simple, and is described in the [guide for releasing a plugin](https://jenkins.io/doc/developer/publishing/releasing/).
+The process by which pull requests get merged to controller is fairly simple, and is described in the [guide for releasing a plugin](https://jenkins.io/doc/developer/publishing/releasing/).
-In short, once changes are merged to master, a release can be generated.
+In short, once changes are merged to controller, a release can be generated.
 Final decisions on merging and releasing fall to the plugin's maintainer.